lucas-sastre/kafka-reassign-partitions-json-maker/README.md

 # kafka-reassign-partitions-json-maker
-this is a script that generates a json to perform a manual kafka reassign partitions
+this script generates a json output to perform a manual kafka reassign partitions with kafka-topics.sh

 usage: